Scrapbook Titles and Sayings, Food and Diet

 • The pick of the crop.

-• Proof is in the putting
+• Proof is in the pudding! (pudding means dessert in England)

 • Skinny people irritate me!
 Especially when they say things like, "You know, sometimes I'm so busy I just forget to eat."